 I am delighted to announce that Naomi Shoffman has joined FETL as our Head of Governance and Compliance.
 Naomi brings extensive experience of governance in the sector and will be working with me as we head towards the next phase of development for FETL.

 Finally, as Christmas approaches and 2016 comes to a close, can I take this opportunity to thank you for your support for FETL and the work we do.

 Third Sector National Learning Alliance and the Education & Training Foundation Continuing Professional Development Bursary Scheme 2016/17

 The TSNLA 'CPD Needs in the Third Sector' report identified that on the whole small VCSE providers are not able to access CPD opportunities - very often not knowing what is available and even when aware not able to fund it.
 With support from the Education and Training Foundation the TSNLA is again operating a CPD bursary scheme to enable staff in the third sector to access appropriate CPD opportunities.

 If you or your staff need to go on a course but don't have the funds to pay for it or don't have the travel costs then this scheme is for you.
 The funding pot is limited so we will be keeping the application process as simple as possible.

 What can be funded?

-How much is on offer and for what?
+How much is on offer?

 Membership of TSNLA